Whistleblower Policy

 • when an investigation needs to be undertaken, the process will be objective and fair;

-The School's employee assistance program (EAP) services will be available to employees affected by the disclosure, should they require that support.
+• the School's employee assistance program (EAP) services will be available to employees affected by the disclosure, should they require that support.

 The School will document the steps of the investigation and the findings from the investigation and report those findings to those responsible in the School.
 The method for documenting and reporting the findings will depend on the nature of the disclosure.
 There may be circumstances where it may not be appropriate to provide details of the outcome to the discloser.

-7. Confidentiality and records
+3.7 - Confidentiality and records

 Under the Corporations Act, the identity of the discloser of a qualifying disclosure and information which is likely to lead to the identification of the discloser must be kept confidential.